3 Sure Fire Ways to Overcome Procrastination

 2. Are you sufficiently motivated?

 As you think about the activity that you have been putting off, how motivated do you feel about doing it?
 Motivation is a feeling, so do you actually feel motivated as you think about the activity or not?
-Do you feel other positive emotions (eg. confidence, passion, determination, etc.) or negative emotions (eg. resentment, guilt, shame, anger, etc) as you think about doing it?
+Do you feel other positive emotions (e.g. confidence, passion, determination, etc.) or negative emotions (e.g. dread, resentment, guilt, shame, anger, etc) as you think about doing it?

 Once you are in that motivated frame of mind, you will be more motivated to do any other activity.
 This is because any time we think about something that motivates us, we feel motivated.
-One of the NLP techniques you can also learn is how to set up a motivation anchor.
-This will assist you to have instant motivation at your fingertips!
+With an NLP technique you can also learn how to have instant motivation at your fingertips!

 3. What meaning do you give it?